simonxiang1/dwm/README.md

 ## Personal build of dwm window manager

 Dwm is a dynamic window manager (dwm) from suckless that dynamically tiles windows based off a master-slave orientation.
-Base dwm is very bland and doesn't come with very much, so I added some patches for functionality and style.
+Vanilla dwm is very bland and doesn't come with very much, so I added some patches for functionality and style.

 To install my build of dwm, run
 ```